harryb257/MScProject/README.md

 This project included the development, training, evaluation and final performance assessment of pLM pipelines for the downstream task of LBCE per-residue classification prediction using phylogeny-aware datasets.
 Predictions employing engineered Pfeature representations were also assessed.
 Full fine-tuning produced pathogen specific effects that were directionally inconsistent with fine-tuning mode and model size.
 Additionally, LoRA PEFT did not improve performance compared with frozen pLM embeddings.
 Overall the results do not support a consistent benefit from pLM fine-tuning for phylogeny-aware per-residue LBCE classification prediction across the pathogens tested.

+### Project Overview
+This repository contains pipelines for:
+Preparation and preprocessing of pathogen/epitope datasets.
+Fine-tuning pre-trained protein language models (ESM-2 and ProtT5-XL) using full-fine tuning and LoRA PEFT.
+Training per-residue classifiers.
+Evaluation using appropriate classification and model-performance metrics.
+Comparison and analysis of fine-tuned and non-fine-tuned models or engineered-feature representations across different pathogen datasets.

+### Repository structure